based on Reviews

 The daily requirement of methionine

-The daily requirement of methionine for adults is about 13 mg per kilogram of body weight.
+The daily requirement for methionine is approximately 13 mg per kilogram of body weight for adults.

-Typical groups for an increased need for methionine
+Typical groups with an increased need for methionine

 • in wound healing and muscle injuries

-• in case of liver inflammation (due to drug or alcohol abuse)
+• in cases of liver inflammation (due to drug or alcohol abuse)

 Possible signs of methionine deficiency

-A lack of methionine can lead to metabolic disorders.
-These can include:
+A methionine deficiency can lead to metabolic disorders.
+These can include... u.a. belong:

 • Increased fatigue or lethargy